John Hopoate: 2018 rubber glove prank

+2024 Banned for life from Wests Tigers functions

+In August 2024, it was revealed that Hopoate had been banned for life from Wests Tigers functions after allegedly abusing one of the game's senior officials.
+It was reported that Hopoate allegedly abused and threatened NSWRL chief executive David Trodden.
+Club CEO Shane Richardson spoke to the media following the alleged incident saying "It was disgraceful and he's not welcome at Tigers functions in the future".

 Boxing career

 With the termination of his Sea Eagles contract effectively bringing to an end his days of playing rugby league, Hopoate announced that he would begin training in an attempt to undertake a career in professional boxing.

-On 17 May 2006 he fought in his first professional boxing bout, on the undercard of the Anthony Mundine and Danny Green fight.
+On 17 May 2006, he fought in his first professional boxing bout, on the undercard of the Anthony Mundine and Danny Green fight.
 Hopoate won his debut after only 47 seconds of the opening round, knocking out Frank "The Big Ship" Faasolo.

 After the quick victory, Hopoate challenged former professional rugby league footballer Mark Geyer to a fight, citing his reasons as being "I know he hates being bagged, but for him to go sit behind a magazine and bag other players, I don't like that".
 Geyer turned down the challenge on the NRL Footy Show the following week.

-Instead, he followed-up against New Zealand fighter Alex Mene on 4 August, whom he defeated with a somewhat controversial fourth round technical knockout after the referee called a halt to the bout.
+Instead, he followed up against New Zealand fighter Alex Mene on 4 August, whom he defeated with a somewhat controversial fourth round technical knockout after the referee called a halt to the bout.

 Hopoate's third fight was against Ipswich Brothers and former Gold Coast Seagulls rugby league prop forward Anthony Fowler.
 The pair had previously fought during an under-17 representative match 15 years earlier, but Fowler found little opportunity to trade blows with Hopoate as he was left motionless on the canvas after just 34 seconds of his only professional boxing appearance.

 Subsequently, he defeated two more heavyweights from New Zealand during bouts in Queensland.
 Hopoate first put a finish to one-sided event against Oscar Talemaira with a first-round technical knockout on 17 November.
 He then knocked out Hiriwa Te Rangi on 24 February 2007 after a stiffer contest that lasted five rounds, his longest fight to date.

 Hopoate then moved to a 6–0 record by dispatching the heavy-hitting Richard "Tootin'" Tutaki with a series of second round body-blows on 7 March 2007 at the Sydney Entertainment Centre, again on an Anthony Mundine undercard.
 Lovemore N'dou, the IBF junior welterweight champion, said after watching the bout that Hopoate is an embarrassment to the sport of boxing, and that he was disgusted with what he saw.
 As part of his scathing criticism of Hopoate, as well as Willie Mason's older brother Les, N'dou said: "Footballers like them thinking they can box turns what is a scientific and artistic sport into a circus.
 They are making fools out of themselves and fools out of a sport I love.
 I despise them and everything they stand for".